gabefoster/GottaCatchEmAll/docs/mainpage.md

 # GottaCatchEmAll

 GottaCatchEmAll is an example of a basic CMake project with Catch2, CTest, Jenkins, and Doxygen intergration.
+It's meant to represent a typical project I might throw together in an afternoon, as all my recent work is proprietary.
+The code in this repo was written in one session (though it is based on a somewhat similar project I've worked on before).

 ## Building the Tests